Extras in Cricket

 2. Leg Byes in Cricket

-The umpire allows leg byes only if the batsman attempted a shot or tried to evade the ball.
+The umpire allows leg byes only if the striker:

 Case Study: